 The return code is provided from the most recently executed job.

-The return code is a build-in variable that can be used in a predicate like this:
+The return code is a built-in variable that can be used in a predicate like this:

-returnCodeMeaningattribute can be set.
+returnCodeMeaningattribute can be set using the JS7 - Job Instruction.
 This states the return codes (exit codes) that are considered signaling success or error of a job run.
 If the return code is not included with the list of successful return codes or is included in the list of return codes signaling an error then the order fails.
-If you want to handle such job execution results with an If Instruction then the respective return code has to be added to the list of successful return codes or has to be exempted from the list of return codes signaling errors.
+If you want to handle such job execution results with an If Instruction then the rerelevant return code has to be added to the list of successful return codes or has to be exempted from the list of return codes signaling errors.

 - Strings can be represented by the value of a variable or by an expression like